msinankhan/Semantic_Segmentation_Football/README.md

 ## Description

-This repository contains the code for the project "Optimizing Semantic Segmentation for Enhanced Football Analytics: A Pixel-level Approach," soon to be published in the Procedia Computer Science Journal.
+This repository contains the code for the project "Optimizing Semantic Segmentation for Enhanced Football Analytics: A Pixel-level Approach," which will be published in the Procedia Computer Science Journal.
+The project focuses on leveraging advanced deep learning techniques to optimize semantic segmentation in the context of football analytics.

+Semantic segmentation is a crucial technique in computer vision that involves classifying each pixel in an image into a specific category.
+In this project, we apply this technique to analyze football images, aiming to enhance various aspects of football analytics, including player tracking, strategy analysis, and event annotation.

+Our approach involves training multiple state-of-the-art deep learning models on a dataset of manually annotated football images.
+The models are designed to segment key components of a football match, such as players, the ball, the field, and other relevant elements.
+By optimizing these models, we aim to provide precise and detailed insights into football games, which can be invaluable for coaches, analysts, and broadcasters.

+The repository includes the full pipeline for training, testing, and deploying these models, along with the necessary code, dataset structure, and pre-trained weights.
+The results demonstrate significant improvements in segmentation accuracy, making this approach highly effective for real-world football analytics applications.

 ## Table of Contents